rticommunity/rticonnextdds-connector-js/README.md

 ### API overview
 #### require the *Connector* library
-If you want to use the `rticonnextdds-connector`, you have to require it:
+To use `rticonnextdds-connector`, require it as follows:

 ```js
 var rti = require('rticonnextdds-connector');
 ```

 #### instantiate a new *Connector*
-To create a new *Connector*, you have to pass an XML file and a configuration name.
-For more information on the XML format, see the [XML Application Creation Getting Started Guide](https://community.rti.com/static/documentation/connext-dds/5.3.1/doc/manuals/connext_dds/xml_application_creation/RTI_ConnextDDS_CoreLibraries_XML_AppCreation_GettingStarted.pdf) or have a look at the [ShapeExample.xml](examples/nodejs/ShapeExample.xml) file included in the example directory.
+To create a new *Connector*, pass an XML file and a configuration name:

 ```js
 var connector = new rti.Connector("MyParticipantLibrary::Zero","./ShapeExample.xml");
 ```
+For more information on
+the XML format, see the [XML-Based Application Creation Getting Started Guide](https://community.rti.com/static/documentation/connext-dds/6.0.0/doc/manuals/connext_dds/xml_application_creation/RTI_ConnextDDS_CoreLibraries_XML_AppCreation_GettingStarted.pdf) or look at the [ShapeExample.xml](examples/nodejs/ShapeExample.xml) file included in the example directory.

 #### delete a *Connector*
-To destroy all the DDS entities that belong to a *Connector* previously created, call the ```delete``` function.
+To destroy all the DDS entities that belong to a *Connector* previously created, call the ```delete``` function:

 ```js
 var connector = new rti.Connector("MyParticipantLibrary::Zero","./ShapeExample.xml");